Last Updated on November 7, 2022 by Lawrence Berezin

-Can a Warrior issued a parking ticket to people with a disabilities permit?
+Can a Warrior issue a parking ticket to people with a disability permit?

-Joe asked me a question about an NYC parking permit for people with disabilities.
-He asked whether such an NYC special parking permit allowed him to park within 15 feet of a fire hydrant?
+Joe asked me about an NYC parking permit for people with disabilities.
+He wondered whether such an NYC special parking permit allowed him to park within 15 feet of a fire hydrant.

 Table of Contents

-- Can a Warrior issued a parking ticket to people with a disabilities permit?
+- Can a Warrior issue a parking ticket to people with a disability permit?

 - NYC disability parking permit